by katherine jurgens

 Basically, only the most genetically healthy animals are selected for breeding, with the hope that once they (or their off-spring) are released into the wild, their genes can then spread and express themselves throughout the remaining wild populations.

 “We are coordinating our efforts with two specific Species Survival Plans: one for the Red Wolf and another for the Mexican Gray Wolf,” explained WCC Executive Director Maggie Howell.
-“Typically, SSPs are associated with zoos, but we are not a zoo we are a not a zoo, we are a wolf conservation center worthing with wolves and only wolves – which makes us an outsider contributor to these two SSPs, with wolves as an important stake holder.”
+“Typically, SSPs are associated with zoos, but we are not a zoo, we are a wolf conservation center worthing with wolves and only wolves – which makes us an outsider contributor to these two SSPs, with wolves as an important stake holder.”

 A Celebratory Look at an Arizona-based Program in Action